KatherineMichel/digital-commonplace/README.md

 https://community.thedevelopermindset.com/c/roadmap | Roadmap | The Developer Mindset Community
 https://www.tessakriesel.com/devocate-the-developer-advocacy-growth-platform/ | So, I'm founding a SaaS startup

+Sarah Drasner
+https://twitter.com/sarah_edo/status/1290304014928580610 | Sarah Drasner on Twitter: "🎉 We've been working for a while on a site that celebrates Netlify reaching a million devs!
+I'm super excited to show some of the SVG animation work for this site, which is all open source :) https://t.co/8AiCVsL50V https://t.co/kPvPKCwpzu" / Twitter

 Hanselman
 https://thisdeveloperslife.com/ | This Developer's Life - Stories About Developers and Their Lives